nemetielizabeth/The-Underreported-Choices-Behind-Speech-Research/README.md

 ## Data

 Data are not publicly available due to IRB + participant privacy protections.
-Speech derived-feature sets are available instead in the folder 'feature sets' as well as Zenodo.
+Speech derived-feature sets are available instead in the folder 'Data-Feature-Sets' as well as Zenodo.

 ## Contact
 [enemeti@emory.edu]